MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-hr2day-tutorial.md

 Integrating HR2day by Merces with Azure AD provides you with the following benefits:

 - You can control in Azure AD who has access to HR2day by Merces.
-- You can enable your users to automatically get signed-in to HR2day by Merces with their Azure AD accounts.
+- You can enable your users to automatically get signed in to HR2day by Merces with their Azure AD accounts.
 - You can manage your accounts in one central location--the Azure portal.

 For more information about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](active-directory-appssoaccess-whatis.md).